The $e$-vector of a simplicial complex: The -vector and Property E

 \section{The $e$-vector and Property E}

 We begin this section with a motivating example. \\ \textbf{Example:} Let $\Delta$ be the boundary of the tetrahedron.
 This complex has $f$-vector $(1,4,6,4)$, $e$-vector $(-1,4,-6,4)$ and $h$-vector $(1,1,1,1)$.
-We note a few things from this calculation.
-The first is that the $e$-vector does not satisfy the Dehn-Sommerville equations, even when $\Delta$ is the boundary of a simplicial polytope.
-We also note that, in this example, the $e$-vector is an alternating version of the $f$-vector.
+Note that the $e$-vector is an alternating version of the $f$-vector.
 This is no accident, as we will see in this section. \\ Fixing a $(d-1)$-dimensional simplicial complex $\Delta$, we denote the $e$-components, $f$-components, and $h$-components of $\Delta$ as $e_i(\Delta)$, $f_{i-1}(\Delta)$, and $h_i(\Delta)$, respectively.
 We then define the following three polynomials.
 The \textit{$f$-polynomial} is defined to be the \textit{$e$-polynomial} is defined to be and finally the \textit{$h$-polynomial} is defined to be

 If the simplicial complex $\Delta$ is understood, then we sometimes omit the subscript.
 The relationship between the $f$-polynomial and $h$-polynomial is classically given by From equations (2.3) and (2.4), it follows that $e_\Delta(t)=f_\Delta(t-1)$, and hence